The best deals on affordable tech from Apple to Samsung for everyone on your list

 - This Marshall Emberton Bluetooth Portable Speaker is waterproof and 41% off.

-- Boost the bass of your home sound with 29% off this Bose TV Soundbar Speaker.
+- Boost the bass of your home sound with 29% off this Bose TV Soundbar. eaker.

 - Enjoy a comfortable fit and high-quality sound with these Skullcandy Grind Wireless Earbuds at 38% off.